CSTMR

 1. Take time to think

 When a crisis hits, pause for a moment.
 Don’t scramble.
-Cancel all of your scheduled content—from social media to emails to blog posts.
+Cancel all of your scheduled content—from social media marketing to emails to blog posts.
 Then sit down with your team to plan what’s next.

 When COVID-19 first shut the world down, do you remember getting emails from brands that were definitely scheduled before the pandemic?
 Remember how tone-deaf they sounded?
 You don’t ever want your brand to be out-of-touch with customer needs.
 It’s better to take a break from content than to be irrelevant.